 Rehabs.com 360 Guide

 ABOUT NEW HOPE RECOVERY CENTER

-New Hope is a Chicago-based substance abuse treatment center for adult men and women.
-The facility offers a variety of services, including residential day treatment and an intensive outpatient program (IOP).
-There’s also a specialized LGBT addiction program, as well as aftercare options.
+New Hope Recovery Center is one of the 90 (14.2 percent) of Illinois treatment centers to offer a partial hospitalization program (PHP) and one of the 416 (65.7 percent) of Illinois treatment centers to offer intensive outpatient program (IOP) for adult men and women in Chicago.
 Detox services are not provided on-site, however, the facility will help clients find appropriate care if medical assistance is needed.

 TREATMENT & ASSESSMENT

 Treatment at New Hope begins with an initial in-person assessment to determine the best course of evidence-based care.

 Clients in the partial hospitalization program (PHP) at New Hope will attend SMART meetings, group therapy, and offsite Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) meetings.
 Clients will meet one-on-one with individual counselors and participate in workshops on anger management, grief and loss, and coping skills.
 Holistic therapies like yoga, art therapy, adventure-based field trips, are also offered.
 On average, clients stay for two to four weeks while participating in treatment for six hours per day.

 IOP is offered for three hours either in the morning or evening.
 IOP typically lasts four to six weeks and includes similar programming to PHP along with medical and nutritional workshops.
 DUI services are also available.

 New Hope is one of the 98 (15.5 percent) of Illinois treatment centers to offer a specialized treatment program for those in the LGBTQ community.
 The center also has an emerging adults program for those 18 to 26.